GoogleChrome/developer.chrome.com/site/en/blog/bounce-tracking-mitigations-dev-trial/index.md

 For example, if in step (4) you visited [this demo page](https://bounce-tracking-demo.glitch.me/) and clicked the "bounce me" link, then you would expect to see a devtool issues like:

 <figure>
-{% Img src="image/udVScdcCFAdRjZwFdLk2jWAFQyr1/YtP70APBL2ZSbBVa2EYX.png", alt="A screenshot of the DevTools issue indicating bounce-tracking-demo-tracker.glitch.me is at risk of being deleted." %}
+{% Img src="image/udVScdcCFAdRjZwFdLk2jWAFQyr1/YtP70APBL2ZSbBVa2EYX.png", alt="A screenshot of the DevTools issue indicating bounce-tracking-demo-tracker.glitch.me is at risk of being deleted.", width="800", height="218" %}
 <figcaption>
   <p>Screenshot of the DevTools issue.</p>
 </figure>